JOIN NOW

 Cable Standing Fly FAQs

 Yes.
-Cable standing flyes provide constant resistance on the pecs and allow a greater range of motion than dumbbell fly variations.
+Cable standing flyes provide constant resistance on the chest and allow a greater range of motion than dumbbell fly variations.
 They’re ideal for developing the upper and mid-chest.

-Primarily the pectorals (clavicular and sternal heads), with involvement from anterior deltoids, biceps, and stabilising muscles of the shoulder joint and upper back.
+Primarily the pectoralis major (clavicular and sternal heads), with secondary involvement from the anterior deltoid and stabilising support from the serratus anterior, rotator cuff, and scapular stabilisers (middle and lower trapezius, rhomboids).

 For many lifters, yes.
 Cable flyes maintain constant tension through the full movement, helping keep the pecs loaded from start to finish.